Google's Project Zero Team Discovered Critical CPU Flaw Last Year - Slashdot

 As Bruce Schneier likes to say: Attacks al

-Attack class vs. whole design (Score:4, Informative)
+Attack class vs. whole design (Score:5, Informative)

 The concern is that we have a whole new class of attack, exploiting a fundamental feature of the architecture of all modern CPUs.
 Yes, AMD is less vulnerable to the attacks so far devised, but that is an accident.
 AMD didn't design to protect against this class of attack, because they didn't know about it.